worseTyler/MarkdownBlogs/2018/08/powershell-script-change-history-file/index.md

 - fromDate: Date to start looking for changes.
 M/D/YYYY.
 11/1/2017
 - toDate: Date to stop looking for changes.
 M/D/YYYY.
 12/1/2017
 - path: Project and path to search for changes in.
 Electron/dev
-- maxCount: Maximum number of changesets to bring back (default: 1000)
+- maxCount: Maximum number of change sets to bring back (default: 1000)
 - outFile: Filename for results. (default: FileHistory.csv)

 ### [](https://github.com/IntelliTect/TfsHistory#example)Example